 LIPA is one of the largest municipal electric distribution systems in the U.S., serving an area with a population of about three million people and approximately 1.1 million customers.
 LIPA operates a virtual monopoly for transmission and distribution services within two of the wealthiest counties in the country, Nassau and Suffolk.
 On July 29, 2013, the LIPA Reform Act was signed into law, further consolidating the operating functions under a single operator (PSEG-LI) and simplifying operations.
-PSEG-LI will be the T&D systems manager for all LIPA T&D daily operations.
+PSEG-LI is the T&D systems manager for all LIPA T&D daily operations.

-On Nov.
-13, 2015, Fitch affirmed the ratings on LIPA's outstanding electric revenue bonds at 'A-', and revised the Rating Outlook to Stable from Negative.
+On Feb.
+18, 2016, Fitch affirmed the ratings on LIPA's outstanding electric revenue bonds at 'A--'/Stable.
 LIPA's debt rating takes into account \$2.9 billion in outstanding securitization bonds (rated 'AAAsf'/Stable Outlook), issued by the Utility Debt Securitization Authority (UDSA) in December 2013 and October 2015, to economically refund a portion of LIPA's existing debt.
 Revenues collected by LIPA to pay debt service on the securitization bonds (a nonbypassable consumption-based surcharge) are not subject to the lien of the general or subordinated LIPA resolutions.
 The rating further incorporates \$2.4 billion in outstanding capital lease obligations and \$449 million in subordinated debt (not rated by Fitch) as of Sept.
 30, 2015.